geoserver/geoserver/doc/en/user/source/community/json-ld/configuration.rst

 Producing the template file
 ---------------------------

 JSON-LD template file, operate as a mapping level over the stream of features received by a store, transforming them in the desired output.
+The template file will be managed directly through file system editing, without any UI or REST API.
+In order to associate it with a given feature type, it has to be placed in FeatureType folder in the GeoServer data directory named as the FeatureType, e.g. :code:`workspace/store/featuretype/featuretype.json`.
+If the client asks json-ld output format  for a feature type that does not have a json-ld template file, an error will be returned.
 This is an example of a json-ld configuration file ..code-block: json::

   {